Two years later, daughter of Charleston victim speaks out in Savannah

 Asbury Memorial United Memorial Church was filled as members of the community and the church joined to hear her sermon.

-This national platform has helped Risher with overcoming many of her struggles and she still faces these struggles today.
+This national platform has helped Risher with overcoming many of her struggles and she still some struggles today.
+She still struggles with understanding some of the events that take place.
+Like the recent events in Charlottesville that sparked, rallies, protests, and negotiations for the removal of confederate monuments across the nation.

-“How do you pick up the pieces of your lives that have been shattered,” Reverend Risher said.
-“Forgiveness is a very heavy spiritual act and it cannot be taken lightly.”
+According to Risher, “You see there is a direct correlation between the violence and racism in Charlottesville and hate feud gun violence that happened in Charleston.”